How the rising cost of better education is falling on college students 1

 How the rising cost of better education is falling on college students 2

 Why it matters: Flynn has been portrayed “as a renegade who had acted independently in his discussions” with Kislyak, the Times says.
-But the emails advocate that when President Obama carried out sanctions to Russia, the Trump crew became strategizing a manner “to reassure Russia.”
+But the emails advocate that when President Obama imposed sanctions on Russia, the Trump crew became strategizing “to reassure Russia.”
 They believed retaliation between the U.S. And Russia would overshadow Trump’s victory, consistent with the Times.

-On Saturday, President Trump stated that the final corporate tax rate might be 22%, above the 20% charge he had insisted on leading as much as final night time’s Senate vote approving the invoice, consistent with the Wall Street Journal.
+On Saturday, President Trump stated that the final corporate tax rate might be 22%, above the 20% charge he had insisted on leading as much as last night’s Senate vote approving the invoice, consistent with the Wall Street Journal.

 Why it topics, consistent with the Journal’s Richard Rubin: “During Senate debate, Republican leaders beat back attempts to move above 20%, inclusive of calls from Sens.
 Marco Rubio (R., Fla.) and Mike Lee (R., Utah) to pay for a bigger infant tax credit score and from Sen. Susan Collins (R., Maine) for her priorities.”